brunogarciac2/advanced-programming-titanic-game/gm_guide.md

 **Story:**

-    The Captain has called you and your group to the deck of the ship with an urgent mission.
-Telegrams have been intercepted from the ship's Marconi machine and it appears there is a stowaway on board!
-Unfortunately, the dastardly stowaway has managed to scramble one of the telegrams using a mysterious code.
+    The Captain has contact you and your group with an urgent mission.
+He claims there is a stowaway on board and he is calling himself the 'Guest of the Deep'!
+    Leading you into a strange room, he tells you this is the stowaway's base of operations.
-    The Captain has created a list of 20 suspects.
-Can you decipher the letter and obtain the identity of the suspect before they get away?!
+    The Captain has created a list of suspects, however, unfortunately the captain isn't sure which one of the suspects is the darstadly stowaway.
+Can you use your deductive powers to decipher the puzzles and obtain the identity of this 'Guest of the Deep' before they get away?!

-**Task:** Decode the encrypted letter and select the name from the list of suspects.
+**Task:** Solve the puzzles and find the identity of the stowaway.

 ### Possible suspects